microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 ```
 <a name="Summary"></a>
 ## Summary ##
-Project Wollongong is a project within Cognitive Services that provides an attractiveness score for a location based on the number of nearby amenities.
+Project Local Insights is a project within Cognitive Services that provides an attractiveness score for a location based on the number of nearby amenities.

-In this lab, you learned the following about Project Wollongong:
+In this lab, you learned the following about Project Local Insights:

 - How to subscribe to a service and receive an API key
-- How to make calls to the Project Wollongong API
+- How to make calls to the Project Local Insights API
 - How data is returned from the API and how to use that data
 - How to customize requests to make data returned by the API suit your needs